Marshall’s Haute Sauce turns up the heat with its seasonal gourmet hot sauces.

 And if you can’t get enough, here’s a little secret: Marshall’s Haute Sauce usually comes in 4-ounce bottles, but give the company a week’s notice, and it’ll have a 16-ounce bottle ready for you to pick up at the farmers market.
 Moreover, the Marshalls are collaborating with Union Wine Co. for the second year in row to create a mulled wine that actually tastes good — spiced with, among other things, red jalapeno, of course.

 Mattie John Bamman is a culinary travel writer focused on the Pacific Northwest, Italy, and the Balkans.
-Wine, wilderness, and words brought him to Portland, Oregon, where he regularly contributes to Edible Portland and other publications, including Northwest Travel & Life Magazine and Eater Portland.
+Wine, wilderness, and words brought him to Portland, where he regularly contributes to Edible Portland and other publications, including Northwest Travel & Life Magazine.
+Mattie is also the editor of Eater Portland.

 Cranberry Hazelnut Crusted Salmon